Constructive noncommutative rank computation is in deterministic polynomial time: Abstract

 \section{Abstract}

-We extend our techniques developed in our manuscript mentioned in the subtitle to obtain a deterministic polynomial-time algorithm for computing the non-commutative rank together with certificates of linear spaces of matrices over sufficiently large base fields.
+We extend the techniques developed in \cite{IQS1} to obtain a deterministic polynomial-time algorithm for computing the non-commutative rank of linear spaces of matrices over any field.

-The key new idea is a reduction procedure that keeps the blow-up parameter small, and there are two methods to implement this idea: the first one is a greedy argument that removes certain rows and columns, and the second one is an efficient algorithmic version of a result of Derksen and Makam.
-Both methods rely crucially on the regularity lemma in the aforementioned manuscript, and in this note we improve that lemma by removing a coprime condition there. \\~\\ {\it 2010 Mathematics Subject Classification: \rm Primary 13A50, 68W30.} \\~\\ {\it Keywords: \rm Edmonds' problem, symbolic determinant identity test, semi-invariants of quivers, non-commutative rank}
+The key new idea that causes a reduction in the time complexity of the algorithm in \cite{IQS1} from exponential time to polynomial time is a reduction procedure that keeps the blow-up parameter small, and there are two methods to implement this idea: the first one is a greedy argument that removes certain rows and columns, and the second one is an efficient algorithmic version of a result of Derksen and Makam \cite{DM2}, who were the first to observe that the blow-up parameter can be controlled.
+Both methods rely crucially on the regularity lemma from \cite{IQS1}.
+In this note we improve that lemma by removing a coprime condition there.